MShbana/post-it/README.md

 * Post liking uses an AJAX request to update the number of likes on a post, with each user like.
 * Following/Unfollowing profiles also uses AJAX requests.
 * Following suggested profiles from the hompage uses an AJAX request, then reloads the page with the posts of the newly followed profile.
-* Notifications system will be implemented soon.
+* Notifications for user's new comments, likes and following.

 ---